 • How many participants have no CLL cells detectable in their blood or bone marrow 2–3 months after the final dose of treatment

-• How long participants live (overall survival)
+• How long people live

 4. Who can take part in this clinical trial?

-People can take part in this trial if they are over the age of 18 and have relapsed or refractory CLL after at least two treatments have failed, including a BTKi and/or venetoclax.
+People can take part in this trial if they are over the age of 18 and have relapsed or refractory CLL after at least 2 treatments have failed, including a BTKi and/or venetoclax.
 People may not be able to take part in this trial if they have certain medical conditions including severe heart, lung or liver disease.
 People also may not be able to take part if they have had certain treatments including mosunetuzumab.
 Women cannot take part in this trial if they are pregnant or breastfeeding or are planning to become pregnant during or soon after the clinical trial.

 5. What treatment will participants be given in this clinical trial?

-Everyone in this clinical trial will join 1 of 3 treatment groups and will be given:
+Everyone in this clinical trial will join 1 of 2 treatment groups and will be given:

 • Group 1 – Increasing doses of mosunetuzumab only, as an injection under the skin (subcutaneous injection) weekly until the target dose is reached, then every 3 weeks for about 1 year